MickaelHrndz/entry/README.md

 - `Entry.scale({scale})`
 - `Entry.offset({xOffset, yOffset})`

-_The `delay`, `duration`, `curve` and `child` parameters are omitted here._
+_The `key`, `delay`, `duration`, `curve` and `child` parameters are omitted here._

 ---

 ## ✨ Extra magic
----

 ### 💕 Combining entries

-You can wrap an `Entry` with another one.
+Wrapping an `Entry` with another one works just as you expect it.

-By playing with delays, durations and curves, come up with an all original entry for your widget.
+By playing with all the parameters, possibilities are endless.

-You could also copy one from the examples.
+You can copy one of the examples and start from there.

-### 👷 Lists and grid builders
+### 👷 Grid builders

-Using `Entry` with **list** and **grid** builders can create a **staggered** effect :
+Using `Entry` with **grid** builders can create a **staggered** effect :

 - Wrap the generated child with an `Entry` widget
-- Multiply a `delay` value (10-100) by the child's `index`
+- Multiply the `delay` value by the `index % crossAxisCount`

-Be careful with long lists : this can delay the entry too much if you have a lot of elements and scroll fast.
+In result, the widgets of a same row will appear after each other.

-Alternatively, you can add a random number to your delay (or duration) :
+You could aso add a random number to your delay (or duration) :

 `delay: Duration(milliseconds: 100 + (random.nextInt(200)))`

-This makes the entries look more independent from each other.
+This makes the entries more independent from each other.

 ---

 # ✊ Motivation

 - Animations are key to elevate and refine the user experience.